Photo by Lawrence Ivy, courtesy NY Magazine

 Photo by Lawrence Ivy,

-for an article in New York Magazine by Anthony Hayden-Guest.
+for an article in New York Magazine by Anthony Haden-Guest.

 He worked his magic on the heads of Gwyneth Paltrow, Brad Pitt, Mick Jagger, Queens and Princesses, who often flew him by private jet to exotic places, on superstars and supermodels, many in eye-catching editorials.
 And in fashion shows, the most mind-blowing being for Issey Miyake in Paris.